This Dutch Baby Recipe delivers crispy edges, a soft custardy middle, and rich buttery flavor every single time.

 - Use a metal pan for crispier edges and a better rise.

-- Pour batter into pan in a figure-8 pattern to help it puff evenly.
+- Pour batter into pan in a figure-8 pattern to help it puff evenly

-What To Serve With A Dutch Baby:
+What To Serve With This Dutch Baby Recipe:

 Beverages

-Mango Smoothie
+Mango Smoothie Recipe

 Eggs And Potatoes